 Vonnie Williams, is a brand consultant, designer, dating event organiser, and carer, who describes herself as “black British (according to tick boxes on forms), working class, gen X’er of West-Indian heritage.”
 Vonnie will be talking about ‘Race and Difference.’

 Revd Alexandra Lilley will be picking up the conversation on how ‘Church and Community’ can respond.
 Alexandra is a Curate in the East End of London, who enjoys building community through meals and exploring the relationship between faith, social justice and the arts.

-We’ll be adding more to the day in the next few weeks.
 Please do spread the word to other women interested in leadership.
 If you have any questions please get in touch.
 We’re on twitter here, and Facebook here.
 Please do let us know if you have any dietary or access needs.